MohammadBahemmat/npvt-collector/README.EN.md

 <summary><strong>Error: "The job has exceeded the maximum execution time"</strong></summary>
 <ul>
     <li>This project no longer sets its own job-level time limit (<code>timeout-minutes</code> was intentionally removed from <code>collector.yml</code>), so this project's own settings won't be the cause.</li>
     <li>However, GitHub Actions itself enforces an absolute, non-configurable <strong>360-minute (6-hour)</strong> cap on every job — this is a platform limit, not something this project defines.
-If you're hitting it, it usually means the channel list or send queue has grown very large; lower <code>CHANNELS_PER_RUN</code> and <code>MAX_SENDS_PER_RUN</code> so each run finishes faster (the remaining work automatically carries over to the next run).</li>
+If you're hitting it, it usually means your <code>data/channels.txt</code> list or send queue has grown very large; trim the channel list or lower <code>MAX_SENDS_PER_RUN</code> so each run finishes faster (the remaining send work automatically carries over to the next run).</li>
 </ul>
 </details>